 There are good chances of successful pregnancy if the remaining fallopian tubes are healthy and the both male and female partners don’t have any other infertility issues.
 But it does not happen in all cases.
 There is another factor that is very important.
 This factor is the age factor.
 Age plays an important part in the pregnancy.
-If a woman is above 35 years of age the chances of pregnancy are less.
+Woman chances of getting pregnant by age 35 years or above are less.
 Younger women are more likely to conceive a baby after the tubal reversal.
 The success rate of the pregnancy ranges from 60% to 90%.

 Besides your age, there are many other factors that are important to consider for example

 - Remaining tubal length and their functionality

 - Any scar tissue in the pelvis